Shropp/GodoTutorial/README.md

 # GodoTutorial
 This is a tutorial repo for some friends on some Godot basics.
+Not much to see here.